FTX: Widening impact and contagion fears

-The exchange token of Crypto.com, Cronos, lost approximately $1 billion in value in November, a decline attributed in part due to the collapse of FTX and in part due to reporting that Crypto.com had accidentally sent $400 million of Ether to another exchange.
+The exchange token of Crypto.com, Cronos, lost approximately $1 billion in value in November, a decline attributed in part to the collapse of FTX and in part to reporting that Crypto.com had accidentally sent $400 million of Ether to another exchange.
 On November 14, Crypto.com's CEO assured users that the exchange was functioning as normal.
 Commenters and customers remained fearful that Crypto.com could experience a collapse similar to FTX.

 BlockFi, a cryptocurrency lender, was reportedly taking steps to file for bankruptcy as of November 15.
 The firm had earlier begun preventing withdrawals.
 The company disclosed "significant exposure" to FTX on November 14.
 Another cryptocurrency lender, Genesis, a subsidiary of Digital Currency Group, halted withdrawals on November 16.
 This halt caused Gemini, an exchange owned by the Winklevoss twins, to cease allowing redemptions for clients using a service provided through a partnership with Genesis.
 Another Digital Currency Group subsidiary, Grayscale, saw the value of its flagship offering, the publicly traded Grayscale Bitcoin Trust, decline by 20% over the two weeks preceding November 17.
 Grayscale Bitcoin Trust was trading at a discounted price, 42% below the value of its Bitcoin, as of November 14.

 Concerns have also been raised about Silvergate Bank, as FTX was a depositor and could have also been a source of credit exposure.
 Silvergate has said that it has ample liquidity and no loan exposure to FTX.
 These concerns have been magnified due to Silvergate's key role as a gateway between its cryptocurrency clients and the wider financial world.